• Youth Transportation Safety Program

 Here are some stats you may not know:

-Motor Vehicle Occupant deaths are greatest for persons 20-24.
+Motor Vehicle Occupant deaths are most significant for persons 20-24.

 Who We Are

-U in the Driver Seat (UDS) was created by the Texas A&M Transportation Institute (TTI) in an effort reduce the number of impaired driving injuries and deaths of college aged students.
-This peer-to-peer initiative was inspired by the highly successful Teens in the Driver Seat© which began over 10 years ago aimed at reducing the large number of teen deaths due to car crashes.
+U in the Driver Seat (UDS) was created by the Texas A&M Transportation Institute (TTI) in an effort to reduce the number of impaired driving injuries and deaths of college-aged students.
+This peer-to-peer initiative was inspired by the highly successful Teens in the Driver Seat© which began over 10 years ago, aimed at reducing the large number of teen deaths due to car crashes.

 Additionally, UDS does not follow any set curriculum in order to enable students to personalize the program to their own distinct collegiate cultures and environments.

-With the support of the Texas Department of Transportation and the Houston-Galveston Area Council, TTI has been able to expand the program statewide.
+With the support of the Texas Department of Transportation and the Houston-Galveston Area Council, TTI expanded the program statewide.
+Recently, with support from Union Pacific and Target Zero, TTI has started expanding the program outside of Texas.

 How the program works